Hannie Schaft: Early life and education

-From a young age, Schaft discussed politics and social justice with her family, which encouraged her to pursue law and become a human rights lawyer.
-During her law studies at the University van Amsterdam, which she started in 1938, she became friends with the Jewish students Sonja Frenk and Philine Polak.
+From a young age, Schaft discussed politics and issues of justice with her family, which encouraged her to pursue law and become a human rights lawyer.
+After high school in Haarlem, Schaft started studying law in 1938 at the University of Amsterdam.
+She became friends with the Jewish students Sonja Frenk and Philine Polak.
 This made her feel strongly about actions against Jews.
-With the German occupation of the Netherlands in World War II, in 1943, university students were required to sign a declaration of allegiance to the occupation authorities.
-When Schaft refused to sign the petition in support of the occupation forces, like 80% of the other students, she could not continue her studies and in the summer of 1943 she moved in with her parents again, taking Frenk and Polak with her who went into hiding.
+During the German occupation of the Netherlands in World War II, Schaft started volunteer work with the Red Cross, where she rolled bandages, assembled first aid kits for soldiers, and assisted German refugees.
+In 1943, university students were required to sign a declaration of allegiance to the occupation authorities.
+When Schaft refused to sign the petition in support of the occupation forces, like 80% of the other students, she could not continue her studies.
+In the summer of 1943 she moved in with her parents again, taking Frenk and Polak with her who went into hiding and helping them get false identity cards.